Jam Tracks Volume Two

 Develop your musical ideas and apply your knowledge!

 No matter what you are working on, you can use these Jam Tracks to apply your knowledge in any key through some of the most popular styles of music.
-So whether you are focusing on Scales, Arpeggios, Approach Notes or anything else, working with these Jam Tracks will get all these concepts engrained in a practical and permanent way.
+So whether you are focusing on Scales, Arpeggios, Approach Notes or anything else, working with these Jam Tracks will get all these concepts ingrained in a practical and permanent way.

 Wondering how to use the tracks?
 We're sure you'll think of countless ways, but here are just a few possibilities: